If you have sustained a foot injury due to an accident that wasn’t your fault, you may be entitled to make a foot injury claim for compensation.

 If you would like to discuss your individual case in more detail, just call Legal Helpline for free help and advice.

-Once you have received medical care for your injury and gathered some evidence, it is a good idea to seek legal advice from a solicitor that regularly deals with personal injury claims.
+Once you have received medical care for your injury and gathered some evidence, it is a good idea to seek legal advice from a solicitor or claims management company that regularly deals with personal injury claims.

-At Legal Helpline, we offer free consultations where you can discuss what has happened to you with a personal injury lawyer to establish the facts surrounding your case and if you have a legitimate claim.
-During the consultation you can ask us as many questions as you need to understand the process of making a compensation claim and what is involved.
+At Legal Helpline, we offer a free consultation in which you can discuss what has happened to you with a personal injury lawyer.
+This helps to establish the facts surrounding your case and assess if you have a legitimate claim.
+During the consultation you can ask us as many questions as you need in order to understand the process of making a compensation claim and what is involved in doing so.
 We will obtain from you any evidence you have collected so that we can then start to put together your case.

 If you then decide you’d like us to carry on with your claim on your behalf, we will set to work on gathering more evidence to build a strong case.